ryujinx-mirror/ryujinx-games-list/.github/ISSUE_TEMPLATE/game_compatibility.md

 *Describe the current game state here.
 List the issues you've noticed if there are any.
+Add links to related issues from the main repository if they exist.
 Add links to pull requests that fix issues described if/when applicable.
 Add a zipped save file for easy access to any issues if needed, namely for situations that can only be accessed after several hours of gameplay.*

 ```